pedroclobo/groove-galaxy/README.md

 **The setup of the application server has to be done in parallel with the setup of the database and client machines.** Please refer to the [database](#database-server) and [client](#client) configuration sections.

-This machine runs the application server (Java 17 / Spring-Boot 2.4.1).
+This machine runs the application server (Java 17 / Spring Boot 2.4.1).

 ##### First Configuration Step